 12. Einstein’s demise

 He might have been the most fantastic mind during his time, but Einstein was very disorganized.
-He often forgot his appointments and to wear his socks!
-One look at his pictures, with his untidy appearance and uncombed hair, he can be easily mistaken as a mad scientist.
+He often forgot his appointments and to wear socks!

 His brain was preserved by the doctors that performed his autopsy.
 The brain was part of a scientific study to find the secret of Einstein’s extraordinary intelligence.
 The doctors were puzzled to find nothing unusual in the study.

 Einstein helped science a lot; his name is used to depict different things.
-A unit used in photo chemistry, “Einstein,” is named after him.
-1 Einstein unit It is equal to the energy in a mole of Photons, which is roughly 6.022 x 1023 Photons.
+A unit used in photochemistryiXThe study of the chemical processes involving light. , “Einstein,” is named after him.
+1 Einstein unit is equal to the energy in a mole of Photons, which is roughly 6.022 x 1023 Photons.
 The element in the Periodic Table, Einsteinium, is named after the scientist.
 In slang, we sometimes call a brilliant person an “Einstein.”
 He was named as the person of the century by time magazine in 1999.
-He worked on the unified field theory till his last breath, which could not attain great success.
+He worked on the unified field theoryiXA theory that aims to describe the fundamental forces and particles of nature physics using a single theoretical method. till his last breath, which could not attain great success.

 2. Albert Einstein Biographical; The Nobel prize